-4.1.
-Enrollment in sections: Each student must sign up for a discussion section on Fridays.

-4.2.
-Attendance Checks: Lectures and discussion sections are mandatory and must be attended synchronously by all students.

-- (1) Lecture and section attendance will be taken in class, synchronously, via polls. - (2) Students with severe time differences will be identified before the semester starts and directed to alternative lecture attendance quiz on WebWork btw 10-10:15pm that day. - (3) Sections must be attended synchronously by all students and no alternative section attendance check will be possible.
+- 4.1.
+Required: MATH 1B Calculus II, or MATH 10A Method in Mathematics, or equivalent. - 5.
+ATTENDANCE: LECTURES AND DISCUSSION SECTIONS - 5.1.
+Enrollment in sections: Each student must sign up for a discussion section on Tue/Thur. - 5.2.
+Attendance Checks: Lectures and discussion sections are mandatory and must be attended synchronously by all students. - (1) Lecture and section attendance will be taken in class, synchronously, via polls. - (2) Students with severe time differences will be identified before the semester starts and directed to alternative lecture attendance quiz on WebWork btw 10-10:15pm that day. - (3) Sections must be attended synchronously by all students and no alternative section attendance check will be possible.
 Thus, sign up for a section that you can attend synchronously.

-5. Textbooks
+6. Textbooks

-5.1.
-Required: "Linear Algebra," by Friedberg, Insel, Spence, 5th edition, ISBN: 9780134860244.

-5.2.
+- 6.1.
+Required: "Calculus, Early Transcendentals," by Stewart, special UCB edition (ACP MATH 53 STEWART CALC ET), ISBN: 9781305756458. - 6.2.
 Recommended: "A Decade of the Berkeley Math Circle," vol. I-II, edited by Stankova and Rike, MSRI/AMS, for learning proofs and problem-solving techniques.

-6. Homework
+7. Homework

-6.1.
+7.1.
 Assigned/Due: HW will be posted on bCourses every week, usually right before or after each lecture.
 HWs must be submitted to Gradescope by 11:59PM the following Monday.

-6.2.
+HW Solutions are posted 12:01am on Tuesdays, and the quizzes are usually on Tuesdays.
+Thus, NO late HW will be accepted, as the solutions will be posted for everyone to see at the deadline.
+No exceptions.

+7.2.
 If missed class: If you miss lecture or discussion section: do NOT e-mail instructor or GSI to ask for missed handouts and announcements.
 Instead, check bCourses and ask your classmates.

-6.3.
+7.3.
 Homework solutions:

-• Posted on bCourses ordinarily a day or two before the quiz.
-Do not ask for solutions to be posted earlier: you must attempt to do your homework without help from posted solutions.

-• Taken down the web in a week or so after being posted; hence make sure that you download them and read them on time.
+- Posted on bCourses at 12:01am on Tuesdays.
+Do not ask for solutions to be posted earlier: you must attempt to do your homework without help from posted solutions. - Taken down the web in a week or so after being posted; hence make sure that you download them and read them on time.
 No HW solution files will be sent to students at any time: please, do not request them; ask instead your classmates for any missed HW solution files.

-7. Reading Assignments
+8. Reading Assignments